DismalShadowX/Blackout-Page/README.md

 - The wildcard domain `*.example.com;` is used in `blackout.conf` to enable blackout on the domain and its subdomains.
 - Easily reversible by uncomment `include /etc/nginx/sites-enabled/*;` and comment out `#include /etc/nginx/sites-available/blackout;` and reload NGINX.
 - Can remove `/etc/nginx/sites-enabled/blackout.conf` symbolic link by running `sudo rm -r /etc/nginx/sites-enabled/blackout.conf`,although it's not necessary as `nginx.conf` handles it.

+## What's inculded in the repo?
+- A HTML file
+- NGINX location block for CSS and images path.
+Open Graph support and A+ SSL ranking.

+### I don't want the spotlight-like effect, how can I remove it?
+Simply comment out or remove the relevant CSS code block responsible for the spotlight effect with `/* */`.
+Additionally, the div element with the `id="spotlight"`

+### I want to use my own background image.
+If there's no background-image specified, the background-color property will take precedence `background-image: url('path_to_your_image.jpg');`

 ## Contributing